utah-cs3550-fa24/assignments/hw3.md

 many submissions are assigned to `ta1` and how many of those are graded (which means a non-null `score` for that submission).

-When counting the number of submissions for a particular assignment, do not loop over submissions one by one; instead, use the `count` query operator.
+Do not count submissions, or graded submissions, by looping through them; use the `count` query operator.

 Write the `submissions` view.
 Like with the `assignment` view, you will need to look up the `Assignment` in question by its ID